 She has written for many U.S. and Latin American publications including AmericaEconomia, CNN.com, Foreign Policy, The Guardian, Huffington Post, Internationale Politik, Newsday, The New York Times, The (New York) Observer, Texas Observer, Valor Economico, The Washington Post, The Wall Street Journal, World Economic Forum Agenda, and World Policy Journal.

+Michele is a senior advisor to Preventable Surprises, a ‘think-do’ tank that seeks to address systemic risks before they escalate into economic implosions.
 She is a mentor-editor for The OpEd Project and a founding member of the Border of Lights arts collective.
-She is a member of the Council on Foreign Relations, PEN, and the Authors Guild, and a member of the global advisory board of Womensphere.
+She is a member of the Council on Foreign Relations, PEN, and the Authors Guild.
 She also is an Oxfam Sisters on the Planet Ambassador.